 Financial Capability & Literacy

-Financial capability and literacy is “the capacity, based on knowledge, skills, and access, to manage financial resources effectively.”1 This set of skills can help youth achieve financial well-being, which happens when they can fully meet current and ongoing financial obligations, feel secure in their financial future, and are capable of making decisions that allow them to enjoy life.2 Financial education is how youth can learn these skills through a variety of resources and programming.
+Financial capability is “the capacity, based on knowledge, skills, and access to manage financial resources effectively.”1 This can help youth achieve adult financial well-being, which happens when they can fully meet current and ongoing financial obligations, feel secure in their financial future, and are capable of making decisions that allow them to enjoy life.2 Financial education is one way youth can learn these skills and behaviors through a variety of resources and effective strategies.
+Financial education significantly increases financial skills and knowledge.
+When followed, the gains persist at least 1 year.3

-Financial capability is knowing how to spend wisely, manage credit, and plan for the future.
+Financial capability is developed over time and is marked by stepping-stones – milestones – on the path to financial well-being.
 Financial capability is an effective way to help youth, no matter their circumstances, avoid common financial vulnerabilities and build economic stability.4 Youth should be educated about finances early in life and at pivotal points in their development and financial lives.5 Having a higher financial literacy early in life is associated with:

-This website provides a list of the CFPB’s brochures, bookmarks, fact sheets, fliers, worksheets, and posters that can be downloaded or ordered in bulk.
+This website provides a list of the CFPB’s bookmarks, handouts, guides, books, worksheets, and posters that can be downloaded or ordered in bulk.
 Many of these publications are available in multiple languages.

 This website can help youth manage their money, understand credit, identify scams, and prevent theft.